openstack-archive/fuel-docs/pages/pre-install-guide/0060-quick-install-fuel.rst

    4. Click **Apply**.

 14. Click **Deploy Changes**.
-    Depending on your environemnt deployment of Mirantis OpenStack may take some time.
+    Depending on your environment deployment of Mirantis OpenStack may take some time.

 After you deployed Mirantis OpenStack, verify the configuration by